-OTAs typically drive a great percentage of online reservations to hotels, but they claim a substantial chunk of each transaction—upwards of 25%.
-They can help sell a hotel’s inventory, but the cost of this partnership can cause a hotel to lose an undesirable portion of its profits.
-Hotel owners usually prefer that guests book travel directly through their own booking engines instead of OTAs, and then list their room inventory with OTAs and GDSs when they expect it to otherwise go unsold.
+OTAs typically drive a great percentage of online reservations to hotels, though they do take a percentage of the profits.
+They can help sell a hotel’s unused inventory.
+Many hoteliers make it easy for guests to book travel directly through their own booking engines instead of OTAs, and then list their room inventory with OTAs and GDSs when they expect it to otherwise go unsold.

 Data shows that guests are increasingly booking travel directly from hotel websites, due to the attractive user experience of trip planning using search engines like Google, and due to the billboard effect—a phenomenon whereby guests discover hotels through OTAs, then in the course of doing independent research using search engines, book travel directly from the hotel website.

 It will be important for hotels to partner with OTAs for the foreseeable future due to their popularity.
 Many guests prefer to purchase package deals, including airfare, car rentals and accommodations, which is the benefit of using an OTA, since it communicates directly with GDSs.
 However, it is becoming increasingly important to have an alternative direct booking option for guests who prefer to book directly with the hotel.

 buuteeq’s Commission-Free Booking Engine Powered by Cloud DMS